BobJones13579/fantasy-dashboard/docs/4-Debugging/debug-playbook.md

 # Debug Playbook

+## TLDR

+Comprehensive guide for debugging issues, troubleshooting problems, and resolving common errors in the Fantasy Football Companion App with step-by-step procedures and escalation paths.

 ## Purpose

 This document provides a comprehensive guide for debugging issues, troubleshooting problems, and resolving common errors in the Fantasy Football Companion App.